trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

       };
     ```

-5. Fix the missing imports at the beginning of the file :
+5. Fix the missing imports at the beginning of the file:

     ```typescript
     import { AddCircleOutlined, Close } from "@mui/icons-material";